GuillaumeLegoy/data-projects-template/README.md

 Cookiecutter Data Project Repositories Structure Template
 ==============================
-[cookiecutter](https://cookiecutter.readthedocs.io/en/latest/installation.html) is a 'logical, reasonably standardized, but flexible project structure for doing and sharing data science work.'
+[cookiecutter](https://cookiecutter.readthedocs.io/en/latest/installation.html) is a _'logical, reasonably standardized, but flexible project structure for doing and sharing data science work.'_
 It helps with projects reproducibility, code quality and collaboration within data science teams.
 This fork of the main structure is a barebone structure that can be further customized to answer not only data science needs but also analytics engineering or even ad-hoc analysis projects as well.

-This template creates a custom repository structure for all your data projects.
-It is released under the MIT license so feel free to use it for all yours projects.
+This custom template is released under the MIT license so feel free to use it for all yours projects.

 A few choices have been made regarding its content:
 * The [pipenv](https://pipenv.readthedocs.io/en/latest/) library for Python dependencies management is used by default.
-One could easily replace it with other choices like Poetry.
-* To check the quality of our code follows pep8 standards, we use [flake8](https://pypi.org/project/flake8/).
+* To check the quality of our code follows PEP8 standards, we use [flake8](https://pypi.org/project/flake8/).
 * We use a [Makefile](https://en.wikipedia.org/wiki/Makefile) to run recurring commands (linter, requirements).
 More can be added once installed.